maforget/epubfixer/trunk/ePubFixer/readme.txt

 - Clicking Rename will have the text selected in the Rename tool.
 - The Keep Aspect Ratio checkbox inside of the Cover Editor will now be remembered.
 - When Saving a cover you will be warned if the cover has a value of linear="no" (Putting the cover at the end of the book).
+- Fixed a Memory problem where using the Mass Update in the Cover Editor would eat up all the memory and crash.

 v1.5.2